stephanbruijnis/omnext.github.io/_best_practices/mendix/Microflows/30-Generate-document-used.markdown

 ![30.png]({{ site.url }}/assets/30.png)

 **How to fix**
-Consider to use the Word Merge For Mendix module, the most powerfull solution for document generation with Mendix.
+Consider using the Word Merge For Mendix module, the most powerfull solution for document generation with Mendix.